Mina-Rahmanian/Detecting-fake-news/README.md

 Dataset/Package: [news.csv](https://github.com/Mina-Rahmanian/Detecting-fake-news/blob/main/news.csv)

 ----------------------------------------------------------------------------------------------------
-The main goal of this challenge is to detect fake and real news that is generally spread through social media and other online media.
+The main goal of this challenge is to To build a model to accurately classify a piece of news as REAL or FAKE spread through social media and other online media.
 <br /><br />

 <p align="center">